OpenChargingCloud/WWCP_OCPP/README.md

 aspects between a e-mobility charging station and its operator backend.
 For more details on this protocol please visit http://www.openchargealliance.org.

+## Content

+- **Implementation Details and Differences** for [OCPP v1.6](WWCP_OCPPv1.6/README.md) and [OCPP v2.0](WWCP_OCPPv2.0/README.md) to the official protocol specification.
+The OCPP specification has unfortunatelly many flaws and security issues.
+This implementation provides solutions and work-arounds for most of these issues.

 ### Your participation